 The movie excels in the depiction of the regular characters and their interaction but is let down by a cookie-cutter antagonist who is simply evil and has no other facets, at least no credible ones.
 Krall/Edison says that he wants humanity to fight, but what he does is to fight humanity (including his own being human).
 This makes no sense, and it makes all his criticism of the Federation way pointless.
-There is no real bigger picture in the movie.
+There is no bigger picture in the movie.
 There is no ethical debate.
 And no relevance of the story for our time.

 I already wrote in my reviews of "Star Trek (2009)" and "Star Trek Into Darkness" that I'm not a fan of present-day action and superhero movies.
 Their style and their storytelling usually put me off.
 "Star Trek Beyond" has hectic camera movements and combat scenes that can't be tracked with the eyes.
-It also has people who suddenly develop superhuman forces - for example Scotty, who first miraculously survives the hard impact of his torpedo and then stops his fall grabbing a tiny protruding piece of rock with one hand (ironically, because in the last movie he was the one to lose his grip and had to be saved by Super-Chekov).
+It also has people who suddenly develop superhuman forces - not only Uhura but also Scotty, who first miraculously survives the hard impact of his torpedo and then stops his fall grabbing a tiny protruding piece of rock with one hand (ironically, because in the last movie he was the one to lose his grip and had to be saved by Super-Chekov).
 Finally, one scene just cries "superheroes" when Keenser expectorates acid to open a lock and an obviously very strong crew member who looks like "The Thing" removes the whole gate.
 I don't know why a Star Trek movie has to curry the favor of the superhero kids so blatantly.
 I doubt any people go and watch Star Trek for something they can have better in the usual genre movies.

 - Remarkable scenes: